liferay/liferay-docs/discover/portal/articles-dxp/targeting-content-to-your-audience/00-targeting-content-to-your-audience-intro.markdown

 # Targeting Content To Your Audience [](id=targeting-content-to-your-audience)

-Liferay's Audience Targeting app allows you to divide your audience into user segments, target specific content to different user segments, and create campaigns for different user segments.
+@product@'s Audience Targeting app allows you to divide your audience into user segments, target specific content to different user segments, and create campaigns for different user segments.
 It also allows you to quickly measure the effectiveness of your campaigns.
 User segments allow you to configure your